Jeffrey W. McClurken

 Other Activities

-- Humanities Advisory Board Member, mapstory.org, January 2015-present
+- Humanities Advisory Board Member, org, January 2015-2020.

 - Advisory Board Member, Military History and Digital History NEH-ODH-funded workshop, 2013-2014.